yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 ```

 This is very similar to what we have before, but it works just fine if we
 pass in a static style.
-Moreover, if we take a look at the few issues we
+In addition, if we take a look at the few issues we
-mentioned in the last post, because we generate only a single class per
+mentioned in the last post, there are a few benefits.

-style:
+Since we generate only a single class per style:

 1. There's no worry with an unbounded number of class names (duh!)
 2. Descendant selector will work